 FC field is one byte long and has two fields.
 First is the one-bit field, which is used to denote the type of information contained in the PDU.

-The remaining seven bits of the byte is used by the second field.
+The remaining seven bits of the byte are used by the second field.
 This field contains information used by the token ring logic.

 If its final destination is on the present LAN, then DA is the physical address of the destination station.